okta/okta-aspnet/README.md

 ### That's it!

 Placing the `[Authorize]` attribute on your controllers or actions will require a valid access token for those routes.
 This package will [parse and validate the access token](https://developer.okta.com/blog/2017/06/21/what-the-heck-is-oauth#oauth-flows) and populate `Http.Context` with a limited set of user information.

-Check out a minimal example that uses the Okta Sign-In Widget and jQuery in the [`Okta.AspNet.Test.WebApi` project > `Index.html`](https://github.com/okta/okta-aspnet/blob/master/Okta.AspNet.Test.WebApi/Index.html).

-*Note*: To test the widget example make sure to add your base URI (i.e http://localhost:8080) as a valid Login Redirect URI in your developer console and, make sure to use the same URI in the browser.

 Follow our [quickstart](https://developer.okta.com/quickstart/#/widget/dotnet/aspnet4) to see how to add authentication on other types of clients.